top of page

 Weathered Yet Enduring by Karen Armstrong

-Letting go is not only about endings, but about living with freedom.
+Letting go is not only about endings but also about living with freedom.
 Like editing a painting, it’s the removal that allows the essentials to breathe.
 Each season invites us to set something down so our hands and hearts are open to what comes next.
+This process has been both liberating and emotional, allowing us to create space for new possibilities.

-Holding What Matters
+Holding What Matters: Embracing Change

 This month, I’m asking myself: What am I turning toward?
 I’d love to hear your reflections too.
+What are you embracing in your life?
+What changes are you navigating?

-A Gift for You
+A Gift for You: Making Room for Change

-To support your own journey of renewal, I’ve created Making Room for Change - a gentle guide available in my Seasonal Library.
+To support your own journey of renewal, I’ve created Making Room for Change—a gentle guide available in my Seasonal Library.
 It’s a small offering to help you create space for new possibilities.

 Making Room for Change from the Seasonal Library